MicrosoftDocs/power-platform/power-virtual-agents/error-codes.md

 > - [Power Virtual Agents web app](error-codes.md)
 > - [Power Virtual Agents app in Microsoft Teams](teams/error-codes-teams.md)

-When a bot encounters a problem during a conversation it will respond with an error message.
+When a bot encounters a problem during a conversation, it will respond with an error message.

 If you're a bot user, the error message will contain an error code for the specific problem that was encountered.